 Finland joined CITES in 1976.
 Nowadays the national legislation for the implementation of CITES and relating EU regulations is the Nature Conservation Act (1096/1996), which came into force in the 1st of January 1997.
 IUCN National Committee of Finland was approved by IUCN Council in 1999.
-The Horse Chestnut (Aesculus hippocastanum) is the only IUCN tree species growing in Finland, that is vulnerable.
-There are no IUCN tree species growing in Finland that are critically endangered or endangered
+The Horse Chestnut (Aesculus hippocastanum) is the only critically endangered or endangered

+IUCN tree species growing in Finland, that is vulnerable.
+There are no IUCN tree species growing in Finland that are

 The forest sector is one of key supporters of Finland's economy.
-In 2011 it employed directly about 70,000 people in Finland, which was 2.8% of all employees.
-One fifth of Finland's export income comes from forest industries.
-More than 60% of the value added generated by the forest industries came from pulp and paper industries and the rest from wood products industries in 2011.
+In 2011 it employed directly about 70,000 people in products industries in 2011.
 Regionally, the importance of the forest sector is largest in south-eastern corner of Finland and in Etelä-Savo and Central Finland regions, where the sector produces some 10% of the regional GDP.